 Just because someone’s else success looks easier remember nobody reached where they are without working hard at something.
 Don’t feel that someone else’s lane is more straightforward.
 There business may look easy but this doesn’t mean everything is easy for them.
 Everyone’s experience will include some curves, diversions, pit stops or U-turns.

 5. Keep coming back to why you’re doing this

 When we remind ourselves why we’re motivated to do something it’s gives us more focus.
 It also gives our plans purpose.
 Ask yourself why you’re doing this again?
 What are the benefits of your plans?
 What will they bring you or others?
 What are your ultimate intentions with your plans?
 Answering these questions will help you understand your why and help you to stay in your lane.

 So, what does staying in your lane mean to you?
 I’d love to know.

-Yvonne @kemitelford is speaking at the Lucky Things Meet Up on Saturday 19 May 2018 in Central London.
-It’s bound to be another inspirational event just for women – Yvonne rocked the house at the Lucky Things Meet Up last September!
+Yvonne @kemitelford was a speaker at the Lucky Things Meet Up on Saturday 19 May 2018 in Central London.

 Please follow and like us: